gchen9405/lifeline-/README.md

 AI Integration: Google Gemini 2.5 Flash Lite

 ### Acknowledgements
-- We utilized AI tools including ChatGPT and Gemini to generate starter code and debug.
+- We utilized AI tools, particularly ChatGPT and Gemini, to generate starter code and debug.

 ## Using the application